xdarklight/build-cm-script/README.md

 # Use if you don't want to "make clean" before the new build
 # export SKIP_MAKE_CLEAN=true

-# Use if you don't want to "make clean" before the new build
-# export SKIP_MAKE_CLEAN=true

 # Use if you don't want to "repo sync" before the new build
 # export SKIP_REPO_SYNC=true